 1. The Idea

 The initial idea is the foundation for any successful company.
-Andreas Tschas, CEO and co-founder of the Pioneers Festival explains, “ First, you need to think about why you are doing what you plan to do.
+Andreas Tschas, CEO and co-founder of Pioneers explains, “ Firstly you need to think about why you are doing what you do.
 What problems am I going to be able to solve with my startup?”
 Once a potential solution has been found then the financial benefits will follow.
 Tschas sees the startup Lightsail Energy as the perfect example.
 “Wind turbines only produce electricity when they spin.
 If there is no wind then there is no electricity.
 Lightsail Energy has developed a fall-back function for this.
 Energy is stored in compressed air which creates heat energy and it is then used when the wind turbine is not spinning.”
 It is no secret that you can earn a lot of money in the energy sector with this kind of innovation.

 3. The Team